edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 * In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
 * Run the tests for the [HostedServicesDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs).

-Analyse the [HostedServicesDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs) for more information on how this demo works.
+Analyse the [HostedServicesDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HostedServices/HostedServicesDemoTests.cs) for more information on how this extension works.